 The Agriculture chapter of the 2018 Blackfeet Climate Change Adaptation Plan (BCCAP) is one of eight chapters created for the first formal, multi-sector climate change adaptation planning effort in the Blackfeet Nation, following the process described here.
 The Agriculture Chapter was developed through meetings and correspondence with the Blackfeet Agriculture Resource Management Planning management team.
 The first two sections, observed impacts and expected impacts, are sets of working hypotheses about climate change that are based on day-to-day observations and/or interpretations of climate change literature (e.g. the Montana Climate Assessment).
 These hypotheses were formed for the purposes of assessing climate change vulnerability and then strategizing adaptation goals and actions.
 This and other sections of the plan will be revisited and updated periodically as action items are implemented and adaptation efforts produce insights for future planning.

-There are 335 farms operated by Blackfeet or members of other U.S. tribes comprising 957,476 acres.2 The table below summarizes agricultural land use on the Reservation.
+There are 335 farms operated by Blackfeet or members of other U.S. tribes comprising 957,476 acres.2 The table below summarizes agricultural land use in the Blackfeet Nation.
 American Indians manage over 32,000 cattle and calves on the reservation, almost 5,000 horses, and approximately 2,300 bison.3

 Most of the impacts described in this section are derived from the Montana Climate Assessment’s description of impacts to the North Central climate division and interpreted with known differences between the broader region and the specific locality of the Blackfeet Reservation.
-For example, one notable difference is that while small-grain production dominates the agricultural landscape of the North Central climate division, earning it the name of “the Golden Triangle,” cattle production dominates on the Blackfeet reservation.
-Furthermore, given the absence of reservation-specific climate data and monitoring, these impacts should be interpreted with an understanding that they have an added layer of uncertainty.
+For example, one notable difference is that while small-grain production dominates the agricultural landscape of the North Central climate division, earning it the name of “the Golden Triangle,” cattle production dominates in the Blackfeet Nation.
+Furthermore, given the absence of climate data and monitoring specific to the Blackfeet Nation, these impacts should be interpreted with an understanding that they have an added layer of uncertainty.

 Climate change is increasing the length of the growing season.
 However, day length and photoperiod will remain constant, and drought will likely increase, most likely curtailing many of the benefits brought by a longer season.
 Evapo-transpiration stress from rising temperatures and drought will likely increase farmers’ reliance on irrigation.
 However, diminishing mountain snowpack will constrain the amount of water available for irrigation and makes its capacity less reliable (particularly effecting hay, sugar beet, malt barley, market garden, and potato production).
 With an extended growing season, earlier snowmelt will further limit water availability in the latter part of the season.
 So, while climate change will likely increase irrigation demand, groundwater and natural surface water storage will diminish.